FrentescuCezar/FIIPractic_Bytex/README.md

 - Bytex for organizing the "Java in the world of microservices" training (Trainers : Alexandru Cretu, Cristian Danila)
 - Justin Pinkney for the art generation model.
+- Automatic1111 for the Stable Diffusion API
+- PlexPt for the ChatGPT connexions
 - Okta for providing user authentication and management.